petercripps/learning-python/README.md

 ### Bokeh
 [Bokeh](https://bokeh.org) is an interactive visualization library for modern web browsers.
 It provides elegant, concise construction of versatile graphics, and affords high-performance interactivity over large or streaming datasets.
 Bokeh can help anyone who would like to quickly and easily make interactive plots, dashboards, and data applications.

+### Tkinter
+[Tkinter](https://www.geeksforgeeks.org/introduction-to-tkinter/) is the inbuilt python module that is used to create GUI applications.
+It is one of the most commonly used modules for creating GUI applications in Python as it is simple and easy to work with.
+An overview of the main Tkinter classes and methods can be found [here](https://www.tutorialspoint.com/python/python_gui_programming.htm).

 ## Non-Python Related Topics
 ### Markdown